leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

 This lab requires completion of the following:

 * Completion of Lab 1: Create your Virtual Cloud Network (VCN) and Required IAM Policy for Exadata Database Service on Dedicated Infrastructure section.
 * To launch the system, a correctly configured virtual cloud network (VCN).
-It's related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
+Its related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system.
 * The right IAM policy is required to proceed.
 See [Required IAM Policy for Exadata Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD).